danggtifff/Wikipedia-Path-Searcher/README.md

 to run this, set up Flask with https://flask.palletsprojects.com/en/stable/installation/ and then run:
-$ python -m flask run
+$ python -m flask run. db.py should also be run before starting the server.